smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 More recent versions of the IBM i LSAM include another command called LSAMENU that can be used to directly access a given sub-menu within the IBM i LSAM menu system, bypassing the login splash display.
-This command can only be used if the current job\'s library list includes the LSAM libraries, or if the command is qualified with its library location, such as: SMAGPL/LSAMENU.
+This command can only be used if the current job's library list includes the LSAM libraries, or if the command is qualified with its library location, such as: SMAGPL/LSAMENU.
 When the LSAM library list is not in effect, it is required to specify the LSAM environment parameter for the LSAMENU